Managing Encryption Keys on External Devices

 These credentials are stored securely in the Oracle Vault Service in OCI as a Secret and accessed by your Exadata Cloud@Customer infrastructure only when needed.
 When needed, the credentials are stored in a password-protected wallet file.

-To store the OKV administrator password in the OCI Vault service, create a vault by following the instructions outlined in Managing Vaults and create a Secret in that vault by following the instructions outlined in Managing Secrets.
+To store the OKV administrator password in the OKV Vault service, create a vault by following the instructions outlined in Managing Vaults and create a Secret in that vault by following the instructions outlined in Managing Secrets.

 When defining the dynamic group, you identify your Key Store resources by specifying the OCID of the compartment containing your Key Store.